-Glossophobia, the fear of public speaking, comes 13/100 of the most common fears.
-(For anyone who’s interested, arachnophobia, fear of spiders, is #1).
+Glossophobia, the fear of public speaking, comes 13/100 of the most common phobias.
+(For anyone interested, arachnophobia, fear of spiders, is #1).

-As with anything, the fear of public speaking spectrum ranges from ‘I don’t particular like it but I’ve got to it’, right through to ‘I simply cannot do this’, which can often result in lost opportunities personally or professionally, failed job promotions resulting in career limitations, or feeling socially uncomfortable in large groups.
+As with anything, the fear of public speaking spectrum ranges from ‘I don’t particularly like it, but I’ve got to it’, right through to ‘I simply cannot do this’, which can often result in lost opportunities personally or professionally, failed job promotions resulting in career limitations, or feeling socially uncomfortable in large groups.

 However, the point is well made.
 The success of your presentation will be in direct proportion to the quality of your planning and preparation.